UCI-GDIM31/class-activities-Denpa486/README.md

 2.The first time I run the game the cat rolls around and falling from the sky because the object is not still in the scene.
 So the first thing I did is freeze the rotation x and z for the cat and it goes well.
 Another problem I meet is that soccerball and cat falls a little bit and sink into the ground.
 I fixed them by larger the collider.
 Through the larger collider both of the objects stand on the ground.

+### W5 Table 19
+Question: How do Transform Component and gameObject corporate with each other?
+When moving a GameObject, it is actually modifying its Transform.
+So when access transform.position, we are reading or changing where the GameObject is in the world.

+###
+Notes:
+What member variable(s) does this class need?
+Move speed, AI navi mesh agent, Animator, gravity

+What method(s) does this class need?
+Should it be something that Unity provides (like Start(), Update(), or a collision method), or one you write?
+Start and update methods should be provided by Unity.
+The methods should include move to target (for deer it should also be provided by unity AI navi mesh), play animation and a collision method to prevent object pass through each others.

+What should the method(s) do?
+The methods should direct gameObjects to do what they purpose.
+For example direct the deer to the right place and play correct animation for each animals.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727